 dedicated to the field of traumatic stress studies through its awards seeks nominations for this year's awards, which highlight the commitment of students and professionals in research, clinical/patient care settings, media and advocacy.
 Together these awards celebrate the efforts of those who work to advance the understanding of trauma and its

 Nominations should include three documents: the ISTSS Award Nomination Form, a one-page statement summarizing the major achievements of the nominee, and the nominee's summarized curriculum vitae.
 Send information as a Word document attachment in an e-mail to Dr. Benight.
 Be sure to state the award for which your nominee should be considered.

-The deadline for nominations is June 3, 2014, close of business.
-The society will recognize award winners at the ISTSS 30th Annual Meeting, November 6-8, 2014 at the InterContinental Miami, Miami, Florida, USA.
+The deadline for nominations is June 2, 2015, close of business.
+The society will recognize award winners at the ISTSS 31st Annual Meeting, November 5-7, 2015 at the New Orleans Marriott, New Orleans, Louisiana, USA.

 Lifetime Achievement Award